If you can't connect or sign in to iCloud

 If you're having trouble receiving verification codes, or your verification code is rejected

-If you see one of these messages, it means that you have exceeded the number of new Apple IDs you can set up with iCloud on a single device in one year.
-Learn what to do.
+You may have exceeded the number of new Apple Accounts you can set up with iCloud on a single device in one year.
+Try other steps to set up iCloud.

 Other password prompts you might see

-If you are repeatedly prompted to enter your Apple ID password on your Mac or iOS device
+If you are repeatedly prompted to enter your Apple Account password on your Apple device

 If you want to sign in to a third-party app but your password is rejected